Healy Pass to Egypt Lake: Multi-Day Trek

 Alternative Routes

 You can also reach Egypt Lake via the Pharaoh Creek trail or combine it into a longer loop through Whistling Pass and Shadow Lake.
 Multi-day loop options of 3–5 days are possible using connected backcountry campsites.
+This trek pairs excellently with other adventures from our best Banff hiking trails guide for a comprehensive mountain experience.

 Recommended Tours & Activities